DerJimno/mail-prepare/README.md

 # mail-prepare
-A simple script that prepares mail using mutt-wizard
+A simple script that prepares my gmail setup on mutt-wizard

 The script needs two parameters to run: